 I didn’t even know that The Kissing Booth was a book until I saw the movie trailer pop up on Netflix.
 As soon as I saw that it was based on a book, I rushed to the library to borrow it.

-The best way I can think of to describe the major difference between the book and movie is that the book is more drama while the movie is more comedy.
+The best way to describe the major difference is that the book is more drama while the movie is more comedy.
 The main plot and timeline are the same for the most part, but the scenes are enhanced to include more comedic parts.
 Some scenes from the book were combined with others, such as when Elle is injured in the garage and when Lee finds out about Elle and Noah, which helped speed up the timeline and keep the story flowing.
 However, several of the lines in the movie were direct quotes from the book, which was fun!

 Some minor differences include the popular “OMG” girls (these characters were Elle’s friends in the book), how the idea for the Kissing Booth came about, and the ending sequence with Prom and Elle and Lee’s birthday party (Prom is a masquerade in the book and Noah gets back together with Elle right before the dance and takes her to it).